nbn22385/htpc-docker/README.md

 | Prowlarr    | Indexer manager  | http://`<server-ip>`:9696         |
 | Bazarr      | Subtitle manager | http://`<server-ip>`:6767         |

-### Service configuration
+### Manual service configuration

-Settings must be manually configured for each service to properly use the directory structure we set up, as well as adjust other behaviors.
-I have listed all important settings below, but feel free to adjust anything else as needed.
+Settings must be manually configured for each service to properly use the directory structure we set up, as well as adjust other behaviors and integrations.
+I have listed the most important settings below, but adjust anything else as needed.

 #### Plex